 • Design, expression, and purification of trimeric HIV-1 envelopes for use in immunoassays.

 • Immunoassays to include (luminex, ELISA, and Western Blots).

 • Present scientific results at meetings (internal and external) and publish results in peer-reviewed journals.

 • Participation in training opportunities for bioethics, laboratory management, and scientific writing.

 The position requires a MD or PhD in biological sciences, chemistry, or a related discipline and a strong record of publications in peer-reviewed journals.
 Ideal candidates will possess excellent oral and written communication skills with the ability to work in a highly collaborative team environment.

-To be considered for the position, candidates must apply through Academic Jobs Online and send a CV and cover letter to the email address below.
+To be considered for the position, candidates must apply to requisition # 401516851 on the Duke Postdoctoral and Senior Research Careers page and send a CV and cover letter to the email address below.
 The cover letter should identify your interest in this opportunity as well as how it fits within your overall career objectives.
 You will be contacted if we are interested in exploring your credentials in more detail.

 Duke Human Vaccine Institute Email: firstname.lastname@example.org